browserengineering/book/book/visual-effects.md

 [^note-yellow]: The "difference" blend mode on the blue rectangle makes it look yellow over a white background!

+Now add support for [multiply][mbm-mult] and [difference][mbm-diff] to our browser.
 Implementing these blend modes in our browser will be very easy, because Skia supports these blend mode natively.
 It's as simple as parsing the property and adding a `blend_mode` parameter to the `Skpaint` object.

 ``` {.python}
 def parse_blend_mode(blend_mode_str):